 Sleep apnea, a condition which is often characterized by snoring and breathing pauses during sleep, can be treated with advanced treatment options here at Cornerstone Dental.
 Patients who suffer from sleep apnea are not only being prevented from getting a full night’s rest – they are also being exposed to serious risks to their overall health.
 Fatigue, headache, high blood pressure, and many other symptoms caused by sleep apnea can lead to a number of life-threatening health problems if the condition is left untreated.

-Dr. Arlene O’Brien is not only an experienced restorative and cosmetic dentist, but is also a member of The American Academy of Dental Sleep Medicine.
+Dr. Arlene O’Brien is not only an experienced restorative and family dentist in Green Brook, but is also a member of the American Academy of Dental Sleep Medicine.
 She has made it a a top priority to pursue continuing education and keep abreast of the latest advances in dentistry, and most pointedly, of research and developments in sleep medicine.
 Recent advancements in this field suggest that ensuring those who suffer from sleep apnea experience normal breathing patterns during sleep can significantly reduce risks posed by this common condition.
 With custom-designed orthotic appliances, such as the one pictured above, and other options, our doctors can help you breathe more easily and obtain a healthier, more peaceful night’s sleep.

 What is Sleep Apnea?